parlaynu/megadetector-v5-onnx/README.md

 have your model, just run a `pip install -r requirements.txt` (or requirements-gpu.txt or requirements-openvino.txt) and with the tools in this repository, you're ready to go.

-To further reduce external dependencies, I've included an implementation of the batched non-maximum-suppression algorithm implemented in `numpy`.
+To further reduce external dependencies, there is also included an implementation of the batched non-maximum-suppression algorithm implemented in `numpy`.

 The exporting can be complicated, but you can export the ONNX model on any platform where all the requirements are readily satisfied, and then run inference on another with just the minimal dependencies.